Percival Gull: Racing and record-breaking

 On 9 July 1932, E.W.
 Percival flew the prototype Gull (G-ABUR) in the round Britain King's Cup Race, averaging almost 143 mph (230 km/h), although a D-series Gull never won the trophy.
 The speed of Gulls also made them attractive for the long distance flights popular in the 1930s and the Gull, fitted with extra tanks offered a range of 2,000 miles (3,220 km).

-On 4 October 1933, Charles Kingsford Smith started a flight in a Gull Four (G-ACJV), from Lympne Aerodrome to Darwin, Australia, arriving on 10 December 1933, in a record 7 days, 4 hrs, 44 min.
+On 4 October 1933 Charles Kingsford Smith started a flight in a Gull Four (G-ACJV), from Lympne Aerodrome to Darwin, Australia, arriving on 10 December 1933, in a record 7 days, 4 hrs, 44 min.

-On 17 June 1935, E.W.
-Percival piloted a Gull Six (G-ADEP) from Gravesend to Oran (Algeria), returning to Croydon Airport the same day, and was later awarded the Oswald Watt Gold Medal in recognition of this flight.
+On 17 June 1935 E.W.
+Percival piloted a Gull Six (G-ADEP) from Gravesend to Oran (Algeria), returning to Croydon Airport on the same day, and was later awarded the Oswald Watt Gold Medal in recognition of this flight.

-New Zealander Jean Batten made at least two memorable flights in her Gull Six (G-ADPR).
-On 11 November 1935, she departed Lympne and flew two legs to Thiès, Senegal.
-After a 12 hr, 30 min crossing of the Atlantic on 13 November, she arrived at Port Natal, Brazil, and was later awarded the Britannia Trophy.
-On 5 October 1936, Batten flew from Lympne to Darwin in the record time 5 days, 21 hr, 3 min, then flying on across the Tasman Sea to Auckland to set another total record time of 11 days, 45 min.
+New Zealander Jean Batten made two noteworthy flights in her Gull Six (G-ADPR).
+On 11 November 1935, she departed from Lympne and flew in two legs to Thiès, Senegal.
+After a 12 hr, 30 min crossing of the Atlantic on 13 November, she arrived at Port Natal, Brazil.
+She was later awarded the Britannia Trophy for the flight.
+On 5 October 1936, Batten flew from Lympne to Darwin in the record time of 5 days, 21 hr and 3 min, and then flew on across the Tasman Sea to Auckland to set another record time of 11 days, 45 min.